 Though some are opening back up, medical offices enacted moratoriums on non-essential medical services.
 How many people have downplayed symptoms like persistent headaches, unexplained lumps, rashes, and digestive issues?
 Are you comfortable having a medical visit with video conferencing?
 The resurgence of in-person general medical care may create a backlog of appointments, extending doctor visits far into the future.
 Surgeons have an overwhelming number of cases to schedule.
 Patients will require patience.
 Hopefully, the delay does not exacerbate their health conditions.

 Plastic shields separate drivers from passengers.
 Seats could be cordoned off on buses and trains, leaving empty seats on each side of passengers.
 Wearing masks will likely be a mainstay of morning commutes.
-Schedules include more buses or trains to minimize overcrowding.
+Schedules include more buses and trains to minimize overcrowding.

 Moving toward normalcy will be gradual and regional.
 In many rexpects we are entering a new era of what is normal.
 Despite trials, you are a survivor.
 You have the ability to persist.
 It may take time and patience.